 Between three and four million new cases of skin cancer are diagnosed in the United States every year.
-At McGuiness Dermatology & Aesthetics with offices located in Plano, Flower Mound, Prosper, and Murphy, Texas, the team of dermatologists offers screenings to find out if yours is among these cases so you can receive effective treatment.
+At McGuiness Dermatology & Plastic Surgery with offices located in Plano, Flower Mound, Prosper, and Murphy, Texas, the team of dermatologists offers screenings to find out if yours is among these cases so you can receive effective treatment.
 Call one of the offices or book an appointment online to learn more about skin cancer protection, diagnosis, and treatment.

 The most common cause of skin cancer is ultraviolet radiation from the sun or tanning beds.
 The more exposure you have to this type of light, the greater your chance of developing skin cancer.